 It’s clear that WebP gives significant savings at every size.
 However, it’s also worth seriously think about when you need to use a PNG and when a JPEG would be good enough.
 You can save 50 % of the file size by switching from a lossless to a lossy image format where appropriate.

 Should you adopt WebP?

 The only hold-out that isn’t expected to support WebP by the end of is Apple Safari and iOS devices.
 For everything else on the market, WebP should be a good choice unless you’re dealing with small images.
 However, if you don’t optimize your JPEG files then WebP could also be beneficial for small image files.

 <source> elements with multiple image formats and sizes for the same image.
 You should keep your existing JPEG or PNG images for backwards compatibility (and compatibility with Safari), and then selectively supply WebP images when these offer significant saving compared to the older formats.

-You should verify that WebP is actually giving any benefit for your images, however.
+You should verify that WebP is giving any benefit for your images, however.
 Don’t blindly trust that WebP will be adding value to your website as I did.